 - Modeling and model-based control of combustion engines

-- Modeling and model-based control of gas turbines
+- Modeling and model-based control of wind energy plants

 Lecture and Exercise

 The course is given as L2/E2 during the summer term.
-The lecture takes place on Monday 1:15 to 2:45pm in the Besprechungsraum of the IRT, Campus-Boulevard 30, room 054, 1st floor whereas the exercise is on Monday from 4:15 to 5:45pm in the PC-Pool of the IRT room 032 on the ground floor.
+The lecture takes place on Monday 1:30 to 3:00pm in the Seminarroom of the IRT, Campus-Boulevard 30, room 054, 1st floor whereas the exercise is on Monday from 3:30 to 5:00pm in the PC-Pool of the IRT room 032 on the ground floor.

-Course materials for the lectures and the exercises can be downloaded from the L2P platform.
+Course materials for the lectures and the exercises can be downloaded from the RWTHmoodle platform.